sannevanettinger/Airbnb-vs.-Corona-Pandemic/How-to-make a-Readme.md-attractive.md

 This will create a number list in your Markdown file.
 1. Numbered list item A
 2. Numbered list item B
-i.
-Numbered list item B1
-ii.
-Numbered list item B2
-4. Numbered list item C
+3. Numbered list item C

 This will create a bullet point list in your Markdown file.
 * Bullet list item 1
-** Item 1.1
-** Item 1.2
-*** Item 1.2A, etc.
 * Bullet list item 2

- Markup : * Bullet list
-              * Nested bullet
-                  * Sub-nested bullet etc
-          * Bullet list item 2
+* Bullet list item 3

--OR-

- Markup : - Bullet list
-              - Nested bullet
-                  - Sub-nested bullet etc
-          - Bullet list item 2
+### Adding emoticons
+Try using this link (https://www.webfx.com/tools/emoji-cheat-sheet/)
+:sunglasses:
+:hourglass_flowing_sand: